Newegg launches new graphics card shopping site, and it's something else

 Online computer and electronics retailer Newegg has just launched an all-new retail site, JustGPU.com (opens in new tab), that sells one thing and one thing only.
 Can you guess what that is?

-All kidding aside, JustGPU.com is selling all the best graphics cards from Nvidia and AMD right now and it is offering some incredible discounts on them from what we've seen so far.
+All kidding aside, JustGPU.com is selling all the best graphics cards from Nvidia and AMD right now and it is offering some incredible discounts on them.

-Most incredible though is that this isn't just an ecommerce site, this is a major research tool while graphics card shopping thanks to the site's extensive benchmark information on every card on the site.
+Most incredible, though. is that this isn't just an ecommerce site, it's a major research tool for when you're graphics card shopping thanks to the site's extensive benchmark information on every card on the site.

 “JustGPU.com simplifies the shopping experience for a large number of our customers who are specifically shopping only for GPUs and need resources to make informed decisions to upgrade their gaming PC builds,” Jim Tseng, Director of Product Management for Newegg, said in a statement.